 REFURB COST ANALSYSIS

-extend the LIFE of YOUR VEHICLE AT A FRACTION (OR HALF) OF the cost to buy new.
+extend the LIFE of YOUR VEHICLE AT A FRACTION OF the cost to buy new.

 TAKE A PEEK AT THESE HELPFUL FIRE TRUCK COST COMPARISONS.